19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 - Day 4: Third Day of W Trek (French Valley) – This day features one of the most memorable portions of the W Trek: the Valle Francés.
 You will start early with a light hike to the Italiano Campsite.
 From there, you will progress through the woods up the Francés River Valley.
 You will continue to the Francés Lookout Point, where you will enjoy one of the most breathtaking views of the trek: the view of the valley framed by the Paine Grande, Catedral, Hoja, Máscara, Espada, Aleta de Tiburón, and Cuerno del Norte mountains.
 The landscape will undoubtedly leave you speechless!
 Later, you will begin the descent to the Paine Grande Sector for the evening.

 - Day 5: Fourth Day of W Trek (Grey Glacier & Pehoé Lake) – On this day, you will reach the third major milestone of the trek, the incredible Grey Glacier.
-The trail goes around the Paine Grande, the highest peak in the mountain range (3,050 m), with incredible views of its hanging glaciers.
+The trail goes around the Paine Grande, the highest peak in the mountain range (10,007 feet / 3,050 meters), with incredible views of its hanging glaciers.
 Walking amidst Antarctic beech trees (ñirre), Dombey’s beech (coigüe), and Chilean firebush (notro), you will reach the first lookout point of Grey Lake, where you will spot floating pieces of glacier.
 You will continue hiking north towards the imposing view of Grey Glacier to reach the Grey Mountain Refuge.
 Then, after fully taking in the sights of the massive glacier, you will return to the Paine Grande Sector and board the catamaran that will take you across Pehoé Lake to Pudeto station.
 There, you will take the bus back to Puerto Natales.

-If you prefer to hike the W Trek from west to east, culminating with an up-close encounter with the iconic towers themselves, here is a sample itinerary:
+If you prefer to hike the W Trek from West to East, culminating with an up-close encounter with the iconic towers themselves, here is a sample itinerary:

 These sample itineraries are just a start and the opportunities are endless.
 Regardless of whether you’re traveling solo or in a group of any size, our expert Adventure Consultants will craft extraordinary itineraries for your private travel needs.
 See how to get the ball rolling on your private travel dreams here.